vykac/vykac/README.md

 # Hi there 👋

-- 🇷🇺 I live in Moscow, Russia.
+- ❄️ Originally from Siberia.
 - 👨‍🚒 I'm leader of SRE team on Bigdata project at [National Track&Trace Digital System](https://chestnyznak.ru/en).
 - 🙌 Most of the time I'm writing on Python and Go.
 Sometimes I use old good Bash.
-- ⛰️ Observability and high availability design is my power.
+- ⛰️ Observability and high availability design is my credo.

 <!--